-Australian Institute of Health and Welfare (2020) Specialist homelessness services annual report., AIHW, Australian Government, accessed 30 November 2021
+Australian Institute of Health and Welfare (2021) Specialist homelessness services annual report 2020–21, AIHW, Australian Government, accessed 07 July 2022.

 Australian Institute of Health and Welfare.
-(2020).
-Specialist homelessness services annual report.
+(2021).
+Specialist homelessness services annual report 2020–21.
 Retrieved from https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

-Specialist homelessness services annual report.
-Australian Institute of Health and Welfare, 11 December 2020, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report
+Specialist homelessness services annual report 2020–21.
+Australian Institute of Health and Welfare, 07 December 2021, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

 Get citations as an Endnote file:

-Stable and secure housing is fundamentally important to health and well-being.
-Historically, Aboriginal and Torres Strait Islander people are more likely to experience insecure housing, live in overcrowded dwellings and experience homelessness, including intergenerational homelessness than non-Indigenous Australians (AIHW 2019).
-Indigenous Australians continue to be over-represented in both the national homeless population and as users of specialist homelessness services (see Clients, services and outcomes and ABS 2018).
-Aboriginal and Torres Strait Islander people make up 3.1% of the Australian population (ABS 2019), yet they made up 27% of the clients (an estimated 71,600 clients) assisted by specialist homelessness services (SHS) in 2019–20.
-It is important to note that Indigenous status was not reported for 8% of SHS clients in 2019–20 (similar to 2018–19; 9%).
+Stable and secure housing is critical to the health and well-being of Australians.
+Aboriginal and Torres Strait Islander people are more likely to experience insecure housing, live in overcrowded dwellings and experience homelessness, including intergenerational homelessness, than non-Indigenous Australians (AIHW 2019).
+Aboriginal and Torres Strait Islander people make up around 3.1% of the Australian population (ABS 2019) yet they made up around 20% of the estimated number of people experiencing homelessness on Census night in 2016 (ABS 2018) and over a quarter or 28% of the clients (an estimated 73,300 clients) assisted by specialist homelessness services (SHS) in 2020–21.

 Aboriginal and Torres Strait Islander people are a national priority cohort in the National Housing and Homelessness Agreement, which came into effect 1 July 2018 (CFFR 2018) (see Policy section for more information).
 This agreement provides a framework for all levels of government to work together to improve housing and homelessness outcomes for Indigenous Australians (AIHW 2019).